jyrkioraskari/IFCtoLBD/IFCtoLBD_NodeJS/README.md

 npm start
 ```

-The script also sets `java.io.tmpdir` with a trailing path separator.
-This avoids temporary-file path issues in the IFC conversion step.
+The wrapper also sets `java.io.tmpdir` with a trailing path separator.
+By default it creates a per-process temp directory under the operating system temp directory.
+This avoids temporary-file path issues in the IFC conversion step and prevents separate example runs from writing to the same converter temp file.

 ## Project Files

-- `example.js` starts the JVM, loads the JAR classpath, runs the converter, and prints subjects.
+- `IFCtoLBD.js` wraps JVM startup, classpath loading, converter creation, and common helper methods.
+- `example.js` is the shortest conversion example.
+- `example1.js` shows custom converter options and a subject count.
+- `example2.js` shows direct access to the converted Java model.
+- `example3.js` shows Comunica querying over an in-memory RDF store.
 - `java_libraries/` contains IFCtoLBD and Java dependency JAR files.
 - `package.json` defines install, run, and syntax-check commands.
 - `package-lock.json` locks the Node dependency versions.